The Devil, Probably

 Cast: Antoine Monnier, Tina Irissari, Henri de Maublanc, Laetitia Carcano, Nicolas Deguy, Régis Hanrion

-Crew: Robert Bresson (Director), Robert Bresson (Screenplay), Christine Fornelli (Makeup Artist), Humbert Balsan (Second Assistant Director), Thierry Bodin (Second Assistant Director), Mahaut de Cordon (Second Assistant Director)
+Crew: Robert Bresson (Director), Robert Bresson (Screenplay), Humbert Balsan (Second Assistant Director), Jean-Pierre Bazerolle (Set Dresser), Thierry Bodin (Second Assistant Director), Christine Fornelli (Makeup Artist)

 Runtime: 97 minutes